-More than two decades after the Velvet Revolution and the fall of communism, the popularity of Prague as one of Europe’s premier tourist destinations shows no signs of slowing down.
-And while it’s no longer the travellers’ bargain it was, the Czech capital’s combination of a thrilling history, glorious architecture and a huge variety of entertainment remains as compelling as ever.
+More than two decades after the Velvet Revolution and the fall of communism, Prague’s popularity as one of Europe’s premier tourist destinations shows no signs of slowing down.
+And while it’s no longer the travellers’ bargain it was, the Czech capital’s combination of thrilling history, glorious architecture, and a wide variety of entertainment remains as compelling as ever.

-This gem of original European architecture is a beautiful and romantic city with breathtaking views, quiet gardens, ride on riverboats and relaxing strolls along narrow cobblestone lanes.
-Even with its history dating back more than a thousand years, the Czech capital is still a thriving modern city with luxury and boutique hotels, excellent restaurants offering traditional Czech and international cuisine, trendy clubs and enchanting pubs.
+This gem of original European architecture is a beautiful and romantic city with breathtaking views, quiet gardens, ride-on riverboats and relaxing strolls along narrow cobblestone lanes.
+Even with a history of over a thousand years, the Czech capital is still a thriving modern city with luxury and boutique hotels, excellent restaurants offering traditional Czech and international cuisine, trendy clubs and enchanting pubs.

 For a weekend break, Prague is just the right size of the city.
 It is pedestrianized around many of the important tourist sights so that you can stroll about at your leisure.
 Even two or three days in Prague gives you a sense of familiarity with the city.

-One of the best ways to see it is by simply taking a walk along cobblestone streets while observing the fantastic architecture, churches and buildings that will line any route.
-In fact, there are over 866 hectares of land listed on the UNESCO World Culture and Natural Heritage Register.
+One of the best ways to see it is by simply walking along cobblestone streets while observing the fantastic architecture, churches, and buildings that line any route.
+Over 866 hectares of land are listed on the UNESCO World Culture and Natural Heritage Register.

-There is efficient and easy-to-use public transport for those who prefer less walking or, if you prefer something more adventurous, why not try vintage sightseeing or horse-riding tours to get you around.
+There is efficient and easy-to-use public transport for those who prefer less walking.
+If you prefer something more adventurous, why not try vintage sightseeing or horse-riding tours to get around?

 Although Prague is a safe European city, a few tourist traps could spoil your experience.
 And we must mention: Be cautious when taking taxis because frequent overcharging is common.
 When travelling from the airport, pre-book a reliable airport transfer.
 To get a better deal for your currency, avoid exchange offices with hidden hefty fees and always ask about commission – or better, use AMTs.
 While dining at restaurants, check your bill carefully as some establishments might try to put extra items or mislead customers with a mandatory service charge.